Ptujec/LaunchBar/Search-Maps/README.md

 *[→ See a list of all my actions here.](https://ptujec.github.io/launchbar)*

+This action improves searching Apple Maps with LaunchBar.
+The two main features are sugggestions as you type and support for directions.

 ## Suggestions

-This action adds suggestions, when you search in Apple Maps with LaunchBar.
+The action shows suggestions as you type.
 Because, you know, sometimes it is just hard to recall the correct spelling of certain names.

 <img src="01.jpg" width="784"/>